-Prochlorperazine tablets can make you feel drowsy.
+Prochlorperazine maleate can make you feel drowsy.
 Therefore you should avoid driving or using dangerous machines until you know how the tablets affect you.

-Prochlorperazine tablets contain sucrose
+Prochlorperazine tablet contains sucrose

 If you have been told by your doctor that you have an intolerance to some sugars, contact your doctor before using this medicinal product.